 As the new COVID-19 infection cases have declined steadily in the last two months, the Nepali tourism sector has started gaining traction lately.

-According to the Nepal Tourism Board (NTB), the number of international tourists rose by 5 to 10 percent in the country in recent months.
+According to the Nepal Tourism Board (NTB), the number of foreign visitors to the country dropped by more than 80% in 2020, the lowest in 34 years.

 With the resurgence of foreign visitors, the NTB has started preparing strategic plans to attract more tourists to the country.
 Meanwhile, the Nepali Government has issued some relief funds to revive the tourism sector.